tomkr/books-api/Readme.md

     bin/server

 which starts a WebMachine server.
 If you're using `rack`, there is a rack config.
 This is useful for Heroku where this starts the server out of the box (no Procfile needed).

+## Client

+A simple CLI client is included with the app.
+It can be run using:

+    bin/client

+The client includes its own help text which you see just by running the bare command.
+The interface is split into subcommands based on the resources exposed.
+For instance

+    bin/client books list

+Lists all books in the API.

+By default the CLI connects with a local running instance of the API at `http://localhost:8080`.
+You can change this with the --server flag.
+For example:

+    bin/client books list --server https://stormy-earth-20973.herokuapp.com